 Canoeing in Kuusamo

 The total length of classified lake and river canoeing routes in Kuusamo is about 350 km.
-Classified river waters include the Oulankajoki, Kitkajoki and Kuusinkijoki rivers and the upper course of the River Iijoki waterway.
+Classified river waters include the Oulanka, Kitka and Kuusinki rivers and the upper course of the River Iijoki waterway.

 Paddling on lakes